vanpersie32/adaptive_attention/README.md

 ```
 We set weights of attribute attention and object attention to 0.5 and 0.5 respectively by default.

-### To train the adaptive attention model with self critical sequence learning
+### Train the adaptive attention model with self critical sequence learning
 ```bash
 cp ~/adaptive_attention_XELoss/model/* ~/adaptive_attention_scst/model/
 cd ~/adaptive_attention_scst/model